TheKye/Eco-WorldEdit/README.md

 the WorldEdit Plugin By Mampf

+you may not redistribute modified versions of this plugin. this plugin remains the property of the original creator and you may not without their consent release a modified version of this plugin.

+This plugin remains the property of the original creator Mampf and all rights reserved.

 I have updated it to 9.0 and made it standalone, The commands are the same but there is a few things to note:

 /walls